jmckaskill/simple-ipc/ipc.md

-This is an RPC serialization designed to be:
+This is an IPC serialization designed to be:

 * Relatively easy to use manually with netcat/socat/etc
 * Easy to troubleshoot & diagnose (hence text) but still relatively performant